aloz/esl2http/README.md

 - **I forgot to create the column events_heartbeat_last.is_valid, just for information purposes;**
 - *Update: if we successfully read JSON properties of the event - the event is valid by default, so if we read that it was `HEARTBEAT` to insert into `events_heartbeat_last` - the event is valid by default, and need no `column events_heartbeat_last.is_valid.*

-'Right ideas come later - a proverb.
+'Right ideas come later' - a proverb.

 _As a usually I do prefer to create indexes on each fields for a future extentions.
 In a little tables indexing cost on insert/update/delete is almost nothing.
 But if to create an index in a future, when a lot of rows - it could be too expensive with locking, even if Postgres can provide two steps of indexing._